bbartling/AutonomousBuildingOperator/README.md

 4. Ask LLM to summarize all text data and comment if it notices any faults in the HVAC system.
 Make into a chat feature for a human to chat with the data and LLM in asking how the building has been operating where LLM would respond as if an RCx mechanical engineer for existing building studies.

 ## Install Python packages
-`pip install pillow pyautogui pynput selenium`
+`pip install nltk pillow pynput selenium`

 ## License